MQ-FOAR705/SophieWallace_POC_Contents/README.md

-# SophieWallace_POC_Contents
+# Proof of Concept Technology Deployment: Managing Qualitative Data in the Field: Images, Metadata and Secure Storage

 # Background:

-This repository contains the Proof of Concept (POC) Implementation task for FOAR705.
+This repository contains the Proof of Concept (POC) Technology Deployment for FOAR705, 2019.
 This POC contains a Automator workflow to export photos from Mac's default photo application into the photo application Tropy, using ExifTool to embed additional metadata into the photos.
 Duplicati then securely backs the work on a scheduled timer.
 This aims to demonstrate a more streamlined process for qualitative researchers in the field who want their photographic data to be more organised, detailed, managed and stored efficiently.

 # Outline: